wp-papi/wp-papi.github.io/src/docs/types/taxonomy.md

 }
 ```

-Add custom help tabs, array of key/value where the key is the title and the value is the content, since `3.1.0`
+Add custom help tabs, array of key/value where the key is the title and the value is the content

 ### Help sidebar method